-Does Rigevidon cause weight gain?
+Does Rigevidon cause weight gain or loss?

 There's no clear evidence that taking Rigevidon will affect your weight.
 Weight gain, and loss, can be impacted by a number of factors that may be related to hormones and your menstrual cycle, like water retention, but more research needs to be done on this.
 Make sure to take a look at our users' reviews to see how our community reports Rigevidon affects their weight.
 You can also take a look at our guide to contraception and weight to find out more.

 Can Rigevidon cause depression or mood swings?